 Its not enough to translate your website; the localization of your website is absolutely necessary.
 It is not OK to just translate your tags and titles, since that will not guarantee that your local consumers are actually using those words.
 Using a well-known example, “pants” and “trousers” might be used interchangeably in one country, while the whole UK market will assume that the former product is underwear.

 Keyword optimization and localization is a must for every market; you can’t just assume what terms will work and not being a native speaker will not help either.
 By purchasing the right SEO tools that will show you which keywords are searched how many times in a particular region will save you a great amount of time and money.

 Doing the localization in-house is not something we recommend, but if you want to give it a shot, here is a tool that can be useful.
 Of course, there are more professional tools available on the market, as well as researchers, comparison campaigns and so on.

-The legal side of website localization: Forbidden terms
+The legal side of Chinese website translation: forbidden terms in China

 Make sure your content is legal in the country you are hosting and marketing your website in/to.

-Brand name translation: new company naming – is it necessary?
+Brand name translation: new company/brand name – is it necessary?